Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 (although Fastly is releasing a new 'compute@edge' serverless service which aims to tackle that problem).

+> [!NOTE]
-> Note: there's an alternative approach to what I discuss below, and it is
+> there's an alternative approach to what I discuss below, and it is
 > slightly more involved because it attempts to handle web scraper/fuzzer tools.
 > I've blogged about it as a separate article here: [Rate Limiting at the CDN
 > Edge](/posts/rate-limiting/).